 The convent chapel is simple, but very precious and has two lovely carved statues on each side of the Mary and Jesus altarpiece that caught my attention.
 It was San Juan de la Cruz on the left and Santa Teresa de Jesús on the right.

-We sat for awhile in the chapel in prayer and contemplation.
+We sat for a while in the chapel in prayer and contemplation.

 The hermitage and the convent (restored from the remnants of buildings from the 17th century) are all of the 20th century, built in 1947, as well as this convent church in which we were sitting.
 However, it is in Duruelo where San Juan de la Cruz and Fray Antonio de Jesús, under the direction of Santa Teresa, founded the first convent of barefoot Carmelites.
 Even though the actual buildings are not that old, the spirit of the place is!
 Eventually it was to Mancera de Abajo, where that first foundation of friars moved.

-When we arose from the chapel, a kindly priest outside inquired of us, where we pilgrims and from where?
+When we arose from the chapel, a kindly priest outside inquired of us, were we pilgrims and from where?
 All the usual introductory stuff.
 His demeanor immediately changed when I told him we were on the Ruta Teresiana.
 He was such a gentle and welcoming soul!
 I appreciated his spirit enormously.
 He even asked if I was a monja (nun)!
 Ha!
 First time that has ever been asked of me.
 Perhaps he felt the presence of God on our journey with us, through me?
 Or perhaps the spirit of St. Teresa was shining on me?

-In hindsight now, what I wished I would have asked him, is if we could see the Ermita de San Juan de la Cruz.
+In hindsight, what I wished I would have asked him, is if we could see the Ermita de San Juan de la Cruz.
 Or asked of the nuns.
 Much later when I looked it up, and as I finally translated what I had seen on the information board, it says this according to the Google translation: "The claimants of the convent (their house is a little before reaching the door of the church) have the key to the hermitage that is next to the old convent.
 You can open it for groups that wish to hold a celebration."
 Or perhaps they would open it to pilgrims all the way from the USA?

 Alas, due to a lack of homework, we did not see it.
 The best I can offer you, fellow pilgrimage travelers, is my lesson learned and this reference from Google maps, local guides where we can all see what we missed: Ermita de San Juan de la Cruz.
 It would have been lovely to see it!